systemd/systemd/docs/USER_NAMES.md

-  is defined as [lower and upper case ASCII letters, digits, period, underscore, and hyphen](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_282), with the restriction that hyphen is now allowed as first character of the user name.
+  is defined as [lower and upper case ASCII letters, digits, period, underscore, and hyphen](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_282), with the restriction that hyphen is not allowed as first character of the user name.
 Interestingly no size limit is declared, i.e. in neither direction, meaning that strictly speaking according to POSIX both the empty string is a valid user name as well as a string of gigabytes in length.